 What are the most effective weight loss strategies?

-To lose weight, aim for a caloric deficit by eating well and exercising often.
+To lose weight, eat right and exercise often to avoid a calorie deficit.
 Eat mindfully and drink plenty of water.
 Focus on whole foods and control your portions.
 Add physical activity to your day for the best results.

 What is the best diet plan for weight loss?